Overview of the role

 Telephone support is a rewarding and worthwhile service to offer.
 For a small amount of your free time per week, you can bring a real comfort to an older person who may be lonely, isolated, or sad.

-Training 2: communicating and listening
+Training 2: Communicating and listening

 Taking care to communicate with respect and really listen to the older person can make all the difference to them and have a positive effect on their lives.

-Training 3: building relationships
+Training 3: Building relationships

 It is important that the older person feels safe and able to talk to their call companion about their problems or about anything that’s troubling them.

-Training 4: addressing difficulties
+Training 4: Addressing difficulties

 You may encounter some challenges in your call companion role.
 However, it’s important that you recognise you won’t always be able to respond to the older person the way you would in your personal relationships.

-Training 5: reporting issues or concerns
+Training 5: Reporting issues or concerns

 One of the aspects of your role is to make sure that Re-engage knows about any issues or concerns that come up in your regular calls with older people.